-Our operating cash flows are sensitive to a number of variables, the most significant of which are the volatility of oil, NGL and natural gas prices and production levels.
-Regional and worldwide economic activity, weather, infrastructure, capacity to reach markets, costs of operations, legislation and regulations and other variable factors significantly impact the prices of these commodities.
+Our operating cash flows are sensitive to a number of variables, the most significant of which are the volatility of oil, NGL and natural gas prices, mitigated to the extent of our derivatives' exposure, and sales volume levels.
+Regional and worldwide economic activity, weather, infrastructure, transportation capacity to reach markets, costs of operations, legislation and regulations and other variable factors significantly impact the prices of these commodities.
 These factors are not within our control and are difficult to predict.
-For additional information on the impact of changing prices on our financial position, see "Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk" below.
+For additional information on risks related to our business, see "Part I. Item 1A.
+Risk Factors" included elsewhere in this Annual Report.